SEND - SEN Information Report

 - We have two members of staff who deliver Tier 2 child counselling called ‘HOPE’.

 - Many of our TAs have had training alongside our Speech and Language Therapist in how to deliver interventions.
-However, school adopt a communication friendly environment and approach to teaching.
+School adopt a communication friendly environment and approach to teaching.

 - All of our Staff have had training in delivering reading and spelling/phonics and maths programmes.

-- Every member of staff has had Dyslexia Friendly training and we have Full Dyslexia Friendly Status which was updated in June 2019.
+- Every member of staff has had Dyslexia Friendly training and we have Full Dyslexia Friendly Status which was re-verified in June 2019.

 - The school has a training programme to regularly train and inform staff about Autism (ASD), Speech, Language and Communication Difficulties (SLCN), Specific Learning Difficulties (SpLD) etc.

 - In house training is delivered regularly to all staff so that they are able to set appropriate targets for pupils with SEN, carry out reviews and identify next steps.